wrefgtzweve/SpaceEngineersDLCUnlocker/README.md

 - **[Download latest version](https://github.com/wrefgtzweve/SpaceEngineersDLCUnlocker/releases/latest)**

-make sure to grab the Source Code (zip)

 # FAQ
 ### Can you unlock all the premium skins too?
 - From as far as i can see no, those are managed through steam inventory.